DRIVEN BASE

 Establishing and Strengthening Internal Controls

-With the aim of ensuring fair and efficient business operations, DENSO formulated the DENSO Basic Policies for Internal Control.
-DENSO has stipulated basic policies for control as well as various rules and systems in areas that form the basis of our management, such as the code of conduct, management systems, risk management, and compliance.
-DENSO makes revisions and changes when necessary, after undertaking regularly scheduled annual verifications of the status of implementation.
+With the aim of fair and efficient business operations, DENSO formulated “the DENSO Basic Policies for Internal Control”.
+We have stipulated basic policies for control, various rules, and systems in areas that form the basis of our management such as “the Code of Conduct”, management systems, risk management, and compliance.

 Future Initiatives